 Of course, from this necessity has come lots of creativity.
 Plants are remarkable things.
 They aren’t too picky about the particulars of their environment.
 As long as they have nutrients, water, light, and carbon dioxide, they are in pretty good shape.

-It’s for this reason that even the most urban of dwellers can find a way to get a patch of Kentucky bluegrass or a strawberry vine to grow at their home.
+It’s for this reason that even the most urban of dwellers can find a way to get a patch of Kentucky bluegrass or a strawberry vine (see our strawberry jam recipe here) to grow at their home.
 And they’re doing it in some interesting ways.

 When you don’t have soil, how do you grow plants?
 This question would have once been considered ridiculous, but innovations in agriculture have made it a very legitimate query that has been answered in a number of ways.